Why React Native? — Mobile App Development Part 0

 Before we get into actually developing a mobile app using React Native, let us look at the competition and evaluate whether React Native is right for you.

 To decide on whether React Native is right for you, you need to know what other choices you have.
-The alternative technologies that we will consider here, are native development, Apache Cordova, the Ionic framework, and Xamarin.
+The alternative technologies that we will consider here, are native development, Apache Cordova, the Ionic framework, Flutter and Xamarin.
 Maybe one of these approaches is the right one for you because of your technological background or an existing codebase in your company.

 You probably know that you can write your native apps in Java or Kotlin for Android and in Objective-C or Swift for iOS.
 For both platforms the native APIs and workflows are simply more powerful and flexible than any cross-platform technology can ever be.